JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

 #### Reading the Received Message
 Next to do something when the message is received, you must add a case to the switch statement in the `OnMessageRecieved` function in the `NetworkController` class.
 To decode the received message you must read the message in the same order it was written (So if an int, then a string were sent, then you must read the int first and then the string).

+## Building The Application
+Once you have something you wish to build, the steps are fairly straight forward.
+Besure that you have [setup the HoloLens for development.](#hololens-development-setup)\
+**Note:** If you have already built the app once, follow steps 10,11, and 16.
+1. In the upper-left corner of Unity, select Edit>Project Settings>Quality
+2. In the Inspector, click on the drop down under the Windows Store icon and select "Fastest"
+3. In the upper-left corner of Unity, select File> Build Settings...
+4. Select "Windows Store" and press the "Switch Platform" button.
+5. Click on the "Add Open Scenes" button
+6. Ensure "Unity C# Projects" is checked
+7. Click on the "Player Settings..." button
+8. In the Publishing Settings Section, make sure that the needed capabilities are selected (For the NDC HoloLens Experience, these are "InternetClient, PrivateNetworkClientServer, SpatialPerception, WebCam, and Microphone)
+9. In the Other Settings Section, check "Virtual Reality Supported", and make sure that "Windows Holographic" is in the "Virtual Reality SDKs" list
+10. Finally in the FIle>Build Settings.. menu, click on the Build button, and select the App folder(create it if you do not see it)
+11. When complete, a window will open to the App folder.
+Open the generated SLN.
+12. In the dropdowns at the top of the window, select Release and x86
+13. If the HoloLens is connected to your computer with a cable, select "Local Machine" in the dropdown next to play button and skip step 14.
+If not, select "Remote Machine".
+14. In your HoloLens, go to Settings>Network & Internet>Advanced Options and input your IPv4 address into the window that appeared in Visual Studio.
+	1. If no window appeared, right-click your project in the Solution Explorer, select Properties, and go to the Debug tab.
+Input the IPv4 address into the field "Remote machine".
+15. At this point, Visual Studio should be asking for a pin.
+In you HoloLens, go to Settings>Update & Security>For Developers>Paired Devices and click on the "Pair" button.
+Input the pin into Visual Studio. **NOTE:** DO NOT CLOSE THE DISPLAY SHOWING YOUR PIN UNTIL YOU HAVE FULLY CONNECTED.
+16. Finally, hit the play button and Visual Studio should install your app onto your HoloLens.

+If you wish to change the IP address of your device, follow Step 14i.

 ## Misc
 ### High Quality Picture Taking
 The terrible hololens camera and low-resolution screen mean that screenshots taken with the hololens are pretty awful.